sumant-das/hellow-world/README.md

 Hi Coders,

 I am new to git started learning Full stack developement.
-So here i am to coder test and deploy the projects and collaborate with others.
+So here i am to code test and deploy the projects and collaborate with others.